-NOTES: Scatter shows the difference in projected country-level welfare change between projections that include and omit changes in spatial correlation (from Figure 12) plotted against change in log cereal yields over 2013-2099 under climate change.
+NOTES: Scatter shows the difference in projected country-level change in one-sector welfare between projections that include and omit changes in spatial correlation (see equation D.12 and Figure 12) plotted against change in log cereal yields over 2013-2099 under climate change.
 Countries are color-coded by continent.
 See Figure E.5 for the same plot with country identifiers.
-Appendix D.2 describes welfare calculations assuming $\epsilon = 8.59$.
+Appendix D.2 describes these calculations assuming $\epsilon = 8.59$ .

-trade compared to a scenario in which each country warms independently.
+Figure 12 shows that most countries in Africa, and a few in Asia and South America have lower gains from trade in the projection that incorporates changes in spatial correlation.
+This is because the relatively high local temperatures that drive yield losses in these countries are compounded by similar temperatures simultaneously experienced by neighboring countries.
+In the simplest terms, a key feature of climate change is that it makes Ethiopia and Kenya less productive at the same time, lowering the gains from trade compared to a calculation that assumes each country warms independently.
 By the same logic, parts of Europe and North American have higher gains from trade when the projection includes increases in spatial correlation.
 The relatively milder temperatures experienced by these countries are accompanied by similar temperatures over neighboring locations.

-Figure 13 depicts climate-change forecasts for each country in terms of the predicted change in cereal productivity and the difference in projected welfare from omitting the change in spatial correlation shown in Figure 12 on the vertical axis.
+Figure 13 depicts climate-change forecasts for each country in terms of the predicted change in cereal productivity and the difference in projected one-sector welfare from omitting the change in spatial correlation shown in Figure 12 on the vertical axis.
 The vast majority of countries suffer a decrease in cereal productivity as a result of increased temperature.
 As in Figure 12, the strongest contrast in Figure 13 is between outcomes for African and European economies.
 While there is substantial heterogeneity in the productivity declines across countries within each continent, most economies in Africa, and a few in South America and Asia, experience productivity losses that would be considerably amplified by changes in spatial correlation.
 By contrast, most European economies have reduced projected welfare losses when the change in spatial correlation is incorporated.
 For the few economies with increased productivity under climate change, the differences across projections are close to zero.